 4. Topicals Are Discreet to Use

 A downside of smoking cannabis is the tell-tale skunky scent.
-Smelling like your favorite strain of Lemon Haze or Garlic Breath isn’t always compatible with the day’s activities, or your favorite brand of cologne or perfume.
+Smelling like your favorite strain of Lemon Haze or Garlic Breath isn’t always compatible with the day’s activities.